hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-- A map-wide event is fired as a result of a map-wide operation.
+A map-wide event is fired as a result of a map-wide operation.
 For example, `IMap.clear()` or `IMap.evictAll()`.
-You should use the `MapEventListener` type to listen these events.
+You should use the `MapEventListener` type to listen to these events.
 A `MapEvent` object is passed to the listener function.

-Let’s take a look at the following example.
+See the following example.

 ```javascript
 var mapEventListener = {